 Thelma and Louise could not have asked for a better match.
-While Thelma is a 97 year-old resident in an assisted living facility and Louise a 24 year-old caregiver, they spend their days laughing and playing around as old friends would.
+While Thelma is a 97 year-old resident in an assisted living facility and Louise a 24 year-old home caregiver, they spend their days laughing and playing around as old friends would.

-Thelma likes to tell her fellow residents that Louise is like her granddaughter; Louise does not only help Thelma bathe, dress and arrive safely to lunch and dinner, but fills her days with youth and laughter that keep Thelma’s mind young and strong.
+Thelma likes to tell her fellow residents that Louise is like her granddaughter; Louise does not only help Thelma bathe, dress, and arrive safely to lunch and dinner but fills her days with youth and laughter that keep Thelma’s mind young and strong.
 But Thelma and Louise, despite their names, did not always seem like such a heavenly match…

-Today, Thelma and Louise’s differing personalities have come to compliment each other: Louise eases Thelma from nagging and complaining to her fellow residents and Thelma encourages Louise to take chances and overstep her boundaries.
+Today, Thelma and Louise’s differing personalities have come to compliment each other: Louise eases Thelma from nagging and complaining to her fellow residents, and Thelma encourages Louise to take chances and overstep her boundaries.
 Spending eight hours together every day, they converse about books and movies over coffee and like to share stories from their past.
-Louise laughs at Thelma for constantly trying to match her up with the young men who work at the facility; “Laugh all you want,” says Thelma, “but if you wont take ’em, I will!”
+Louise laughs at Thelma for constantly trying to match her up with the young men who work at the facility; “Laugh all you want,” says Thelma, “but if you don’t take ’em, I will!”